Can I Insure a Car With a Salvage or Rebuilt Title?

 Submit application and documentation

-Provide all paperwork and answer questions about damage history.
-Allow one to two weeks for underwriting review.
+Provide all paperwork and answer questions about your vehicle's damage history, repair process and current condition.
+Insurers need one to two weeks for underwriting review.
+Be prepared to schedule a physical vehicle inspection if the insurer requires one.

 6. 6